Kevin-Robertson/Invoke-TheHash/README.md

 # Invoke-TheHash
 Invoke-TheHash contains PowerShell functions for performing pass the hash WMI and SMB tasks.
-WMI and SMB services are accessed through .NET TCPClient connections.
+WMI and SMB connections are accessed through the .NET TCPClient.
 Authentication is performed by passing an NTLM hash into the NTLMv2 authentication protocol.
 Local administrator privilege is not required client-side.

 # Requirements
 Minimum PowerShell 2.0